Skip to content

 Tricep Head Emphasized:

-Your lateral head will be emphasized the most on this variation of the tricep kickback, but as your hand is in a neutral grip, so will your long head.
+Your lateral head will be emphasized the most on this variation of the tricep kickback, and your long head will still contribute thanks to the neutral grip and shoulder position.

 How to do resistance band overhead extensions: